datacommonsorg/docsite/api/rest/v2/observation.md

 ### Example 1: Get the latest observation for given entities

 Specify `date=LATEST` to get the latest observations and values.
 In this example, we select the entity by its DCID using `entity.dcids`.

+Note: When sending a GET request, you need to use the following escape codes for reserved characters:
+- `%2F` for `/`

 Parameters:
 {: .example-box-title}